Me-ghana/Me-ghana.github.io/_posts/2018-4-25-Coin-Counting.md

      ## Penny - 1
      ## Nickel - 2
      ## Quarter - 3

+    # Step 6A
+    # Pass in the (x,y) coordinates of the detected coin center as (circleCenterXCoord,circleCenterYCoord)
+    # Pass in the (x,y) coordinates of the left most marker as (targetXVal, targetYVal)
+    # Pass in the target spacing between coins as xDelta
+    # Pass in the radius of the detected coin
     def detectCoinType(self, image, circleCenterXCoord,circleCenterYCoord, \
         targetXVal, targetYVal, xDelta, radius):

-        height,width,depth = image.shape

-        PennyNum = 0
-        DimeNum = 0
-        NickelNum = 0
-        QuarterNum = 0
+	# Check each marker and see which the coin is closest too
         for i in range(0,4):
            # Calculate % difference b/w center of detected circle and center of coin target
             xDifference = abs(circleCenterXCoord-targetXVal)/targetXVal
             yDifference = abs(circleCenterYCoord-targetYVal)/targetYVal

-            # If center of circle is close enough to target print out the type of coin on the image
+            # If center of circle is within 30% of the target label the image with the detected coin type
+	    # E.g. If a coin is detected to be near the Penny marker, label
             if (xDifference < 0.3) and (yDifference < 0.3):

+	       	# Step 6B
                 # Call the printCoinType function to get the coin type
+		# The variable "i" is the number iteration of this loop
+		# E.g. if i was 3, this is the third coin from the left, which is the Nickel
                 coin = self.printCoinType(i)

+		# Continue with Step 6A
                 # Get RGB values from coin
                 # Radius isn't a great way to distinguish between the coins, looking at RGB values is more helpful
                 # Specifically, looking at the R:G and R:B ratios helps distinguish pennies from the rest

 		# We use a circular area of half the radius of the coin with the same center to get the average RGB value
 		circle_img = np.zeros((height, width), np.uint8)
-                # Get a circle with half the radius of the coin with the same center
                 cv2.circle(circle_img, (circleCenterXCoord, circleCenterYCoord), int(radius/2), [255,255,255], -1)
                 circle_img = np.uint8(circle_img)

 		# Compute the mean RGB value in this circle
                 mean_val = cv2.mean(image, circle_img)[::-1]

+		# Store these mean RGB values and use them to compute the ratios
                 temp = mean_val[1:]
                 red = temp[0]
                 green = temp[1]
                 blue = temp[2]
                 ratioRG = red/green
-                ratioRB = blue/green
+                ratioRB = red/blue

+		# If you want, you can add more heuristics, like the rgb squared value, which I've commented out.
-                rgbSqrd =  math.sqrt(red*red + blue*blue + green*green)
+                # rgbSqrd =  math.sqrt(red*red + blue*blue + green*green)

+		# Step 6C
+		# Call the writeToFile function to write out the ratios and radii information for each coin
                 self.writeToFile(ratioRG,ratioRB,radius,coin)

+		# Write out the calculated values on the screen
+		# This can help you troubleshoot if you notice the values are not what you expect
                 cv2.putText(image, "RG " + str("%.2f" % ratioRG), (targetXVal, targetYVal - 105), \
                      cv2.FONT_HERSHEY_SIMPLEX, 0.6, (0, 255, 0), 2)
                 cv2.putText(image, "RB " + str("%.2f" % ratioRB), (targetXVal, targetYVal - 130), \
                      cv2.FONT_HERSHEY_SIMPLEX, 0.6, (0, 255, 0), 2)

+		# Write out the detected coin type values on the screen
+		# This allows you to double check you are detecting the expected coin
                 cv2.putText(image, coin, (targetXVal, targetYVal - 60), \
                      cv2.FONT_HERSHEY_SIMPLEX, 0.6, (0, 255, 0), 2)

-                #get radius
+		# Write out the detected coin radius on the screen
                 cv2.putText(image, "radius " + str("%.2f" % radius), (targetXVal, targetYVal - 80), \
                      cv2.FONT_HERSHEY_SIMPLEX, 0.6, (0, 255, 0), 2)

+		# We have detected the coin and added the necessary text to the image
+		# Now we can exit this function
                 return image

+            # Every time the loops is incremented, we shift one marker to the left
+            # As a result, we have to update the x coordinate of the marker
             targetXVal = targetXVal + xDelta

+	# In this case, no coin was detected within 30% of a marker
         return image
 ```